-4) Any resolution that is unsatisfactory to the student may be appealed in writing to the vice president of education and career services, whose decision in all matters will be final.
+4. The written formal grievance will be investigated and the determination will be provided in a timely manner to the student.
+5. Any resolution that is unsatisfactory to the student may be appealed in writing to the vice president, education and career services at Grievance@dorsey.edu, whose decision in all matters will be final.